datacarpentry/image-processing/episodes/03-opencv-images.md

 ## OpenCV images are NumPy arrays

-In the [Image Basics]({{page.root}}/01-image-basics) episode, we learned that images are represented as rectangular arrays of individually-colored pixels, and that the color of each pixel can be represented as an RGB triplet of numbers.
+In the [Image Basics]({{page.root}}/02-image-basics) episode, we learned that images are represented as rectangular arrays of individually-colored square pixels, and that the color of each pixel can be represented as an RGB triplet of numbers.
 One of the advantages of using the OpenCV computer vision library is that OpenCV images are stored in a manner very consistent with the representation from that episode.
 In particular, OpenCV images are stored as three-dimensional NumPy arrays.